eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/other-sw-dev-roles.md

 		* Streaming Platforms: Kafka, RabbitMQ
 	- Experience with Python or a similar dynamic programming language
 	- ClickHouse is an open-source column-oriented DBMS for online analytical processing that allows users to generate analytical reports using SQL queries in real-time.
++ skill set:
+	-  5+ years of experience engineering and managing MySQL or PostgreSQL database server for high traffic applications
+	- Deep expertise in designing and maintaining MySQL or PostgreSQL
+	- Experience in Distributed Systems engineering, Linux performance, memory management, I/O tuning, cluster management, sharding, Data durability, security, networking, and system crash analysis
+	- Experience in setting up and operating Highly Available MySQ
+	- Experience in debugging time critical DB problems like deadlock analysis and transaction locking
+	- Experience in engineering solutions for data backup and encryption
+	- Expertise in Database internals and ability to optimize and tune DB engines
+	- Experience in working with Percona and innoDB engine
+		* database software:
+			+ database distributions
+			+ database backups
+			+ database clustering
+			+ database observability
+			+ database monitoring
+			+ database management
+			+ database kubernetes operators
+	- Experience in debugging time critical DB problems like deadlock analysis, transaction locking etc
+	- Familiar with Agile SDLC
+	- Good communication skills and ability to work with remote teams.
+	- Ability to program in Bash shell scripts, Python, C/C++ and SQL.
+	- Self motivated engineer who can solve problems independently
+	- Ruby programming is an added advantage
+	- Experience with AWS is an added advantage.
+	- Exposure to different MySQL HA technologies like XtraDB cluster is an added advantage
+	- Exposure to MySQL native plugin development is an added advantage
+	- Build innovative monitoring systems that monitors the Computing infrastructure and the DB engine
++ skill set:
+	- Responsible to handle multiple clients at the same time
+	- Work alongside Project Management team to gather requirements, design and implement custom solutions for customers
+	- Perform discovery work sessions to determine the solution requirements
+	- Perform design work sessions and produce deliverables, including mock-ups, flow diagrams, etc.
+	- Provide customer specific configuration for Splash products
+	- Provide consulting services to Splash customers on how to configure Splash products to achieve a customer's desired use cases
+	- Review and validate solution designs produced by other Services team members
+	- Serve as the Splash subject matter expert (SME) on Splash product capabilities
+	- Develop tools, processes and best practices to ensure customers are realizing the greatest possible value from Splash
+	- Expand upon the Splash solution portfolio, demonstrating best practices in design for use cases across variety of industries and business functions
+	- Bachelor's degree plus 1-2+ years of work experience in a client-facing professional services/consulting role; prior experience in event marketing and SaaS service delivery preferred
+	- Demonstrated ability to present solutions to clients, manage client expectations, and implement and deliver solutions
+	- Strong communication skills (written, verbal, presentation), with the ability to explain technical subjects to non-technical end user personnel in large enterprises
+	- Hands-on working experience in the configuration, customization, and implementation of SaaS applications
+	- Experience with BI tools (e.g., Tableau) is a plus, but more important to be able to interpret and explain data in a meaningful way
+	- A working knowledge and proficiency in the Google Suite, MS Word, Excel, PowerPoint, and Mail, JIRA and Confluence, and Microsoft Project (or equivalent Project Management software)
+	- A working knowledge of the following is preferred:
+		* Working HTML, CSS, JavaScript (JQuery / Node.js)
+		* JSON, HTTP Requests, REST
+		* Types of Authentication including Oauth and Basic Auth
+		* PHP, SQL, XML
+		* Understanding of UTM / URL parameters
+	- Excellent problem solving ability
+	- Deadline-driven
+	- Willing to travel periodically (up to 25%) based on customer and business need
++ Experience with caching mechanisms